-Entitlement for Child Mobility Benefit for a Disabled Child
+Entitlement for Child Mobility Benefit and a Disabled Child Benefit

-- A child will be eligible for a Mobility Benefit and a Disabled Child Benefit in any of the following cases:
+- A child will be eligible for both a Mobility Benefit and a Disabled Child Benefit simultaneously in any of the following cases:

 - Children for whom limited mobility of at least 80% has been established by the medical committee.

-- The medical committee determined that they require a wheelchair and they use one.
+- The medical committee determined that the child requires a wheelchair and he/she uses one.

-- The medical committee determined that due to impairment the child cannot walk on their own and because of their disability they are unable to use a wheelchair.
+- The medical committee determined that due to lower body impairment the child cannot walk on their own and because of their disability they are unable to use a wheelchair.

 - Two or more siblings are eligible for Disabled Child Benefit, or one child is eligible for disabled child benefit and one child is eligible for child mobility benefit.

-- Children for whom limited mobility of 80% has been established must choose between a Mobility Benefit and a Disabled Child Benefit.
+- Children for whom limited mobility of under 80% has been established, must choose between the Mobility Benefit and the Disabled Child Benefit.

-- One cannot switch to a Mobility Benefit for a disabled child, as long as the family car was purchased through a loan and the loan has not been repaid.
+- One cannot switch from a Mobility Benefit to a disabled child benefit, if the family car was purchased through a loan and the loan has not been repaid.